-I came up with this list of best professional tripods for DSLR cameras by compiling posts from the top photography blogs on the internet.
-I then cross referenced them again the actual ratings by hundreds of everyday photographers like me and you.
+You're looking for a list of best professional tripods for DSLR cameras.
+If you start by compiling posts from the top photography blogs on the internet, and then cross reference them with actual ratings by hundreds of everyday photographers, you get the best answer.

 Okay, I admit it.
 It's time for a confession.
 Although I currently own a total of 7 tripods right now, I can tell you that only one of them would qualify as a true professional tripod-and I've had that one since 1982.
 We're going to keep this post on only the best and highest priced tripods in the photography market.